-A year ago we pulled out our savings and bought a used 2003 Winnebago motor home.
+A few years ago we pulled out our savings and bought a used 2003 Winnebago motor home.
 For a few months we were parked at my son’s house in southern Arizona, enjoying the presence of family and grandchildren.
-About eight months ago we migrated north to a 3-acre property near Mount Shasta, California, that has been in my family for almost one hundred years.
+Last year we migrated north to a 3-acre property near Mount Shasta, California, that has been in my family for almost one hundred years.
 My sister has title but Nancy and I are now the resident caretakers.
 The motor home and an old cabin house us.
 Forest and field surround us, asking us to bring the care that has been lacking for almost three decades of caretakers who were not that interested.

 I’m home now, and from this place I want to spend the rest of my life offering whatever gifts I have – to this place to you, and to the Earth.

 Except for my traditionally published books, which are owned by the publisher, everything on this site is offered as a gift – essays, journals, classes, the books to which I own the rights, and anything else I create.
 Nancy and I live simply and, if you would like to give something in return, we would receive it gratefully.
 (See below for donations) But if your circumstances don’t allow for that, please use anything here that might be helpful to you.
 There are truly no strings.